Yang-Kelho/Descendants/README.md

 # Descendants

-NYIT Senior Project - Mobile Roguelike Game "Descendants"
+NYIT Senior Project - The mobile "Roguelike" game, Descendants, meant for a challenging and exploratory take on an adventure.

+- Coded majorly in C#
+- Unity

-Member: Xibin, Andrew, Max, Kelho
+Members: Xibin, Andrew, Max, Kelho